 Dolby Pro Logic II

-Pro Logic II creates 5.1 surround sound from stereo movies soundtracks.
+Pro Logic II creates 5.1 surround sound from stereo movie soundtracks.

 Dolby Pro Logic IIx